sulami/gofuse/README.md

 # GoFuse

-A simple curcuit breaker for Go.
+A simple circuit breaker for Go.

 ## Usage